cambridge-cares/TheWorldAvatar/web/digital-twin-vis-framework/docs/overview.md

   * The `iri` field needs to contain the full IRI of the feature as represented in the knowledge graph.
   * The `endpoint` field needs to contain the URL of the Blazegraph namespace containing data on the feature.
 Note that this can be absolute or relative to the FeatureInfoAgent's location.

-# Developing the DTVF

-For more information on the technical aspects of the DTVF, and how to make changes, please see the [Development](../library/README.md) documentation.

-# Visualisation Examples

-To act as an example of how to use the DTVF, as well as a template upon which new visualisations can be based, two example visualisations have been produced.
-One to show the Mapbox implementation, and one to show CesiumJS.

-Before attempting to create their own visualisations, developers should try running the appropriate example visualisation and read its associated README.
-These examples can be found within the [DTVF](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/web/digital-twin-vis-framework) directory.

-# Troubleshooting/FAQs

-Solutions to common issues, and answers to common questions, relating to the DTVF can be found on the [Troubleshooting](./troubleshooting.md) page.

-# Support

-For support on using the visualisations, or to discuss any potential changes to the DTVF, please contact the technical team at [CMCL](mailto:support@cmclinnovations.com).